Snowflake, a censorship circumvention system using temporary WebRTC proxies

 - USENIX Security 2024 page

-- USENIX Security presentation visuals
+- USENIX Security presentation video and transcript

 - Source code and data for this article